Maskless Tory MPs come under fire as Omicron variant sees measures stepped up

 Face coverings will be compulsory on public transport and in shops in England from Tuesday.

-But a handful of backbench Tories appeared maskless in the Commons chamber on Monday, with one openly shouting his opposition to pleas from Labour MPs to put one on.
+But a handful of backbench Tories appeared maskless in the Commons chamber on Monday, with one openly shouting his opposition to pleas from Labour MPs to put one on and another suggesting the wearing of face coverings to provide protection from the virus is “mumbo jumbo”.

 Face coverings are already compulsory for staff, contractors and journalists but not MPs, although they were earlier this month advised to wear them.